-I use the Nikon D3400 camera and 50mm f1.8 lens.
-I shoot in natural light without a tripod, and edit my photos in Lightroom!
+I take my food photos using the Nikon D3400 DSLR camera and 50mm f1.8 lens.
+I shoot in natural light (sometimes with my homemade tripod), and do post-production in Lightroom.

 What's your favourite food?

 What do you do in your spare time?

-When I’m not at college, I am blogging.
-When I’m not blogging, you’ll find me watching Netflix, drinking smoothies, meeting with friends, and playing the piano.
-Or you’ll find me at the supermarket – I just love that place!
+When I'm not studying or blogging, you'll find me watching Netflix, drinking smoothies, at the gym, or playing the piano.
+Or you'll find me at the supermarket, aka my favourite place on earth.